When it comes to painting, priming your surface should almost always be a part of the process.

 Latex primers are water based primers that are perfect for painting interior walls and surfaces.
 They’re also an excellent fit for painting soft wood, like pine, priming brick, galvanized metals, and even concrete.

-You can use latex primers with water based paint and acrylic paints.
+You can use latex primers with water based paint and acrylic paints (learn how long it takes acrylic paint to dry for more info).

 Latex-based primer has a much lower amount of VOCs released, making it a much safer option for those with asthma or who want a healthier alternative to oil-based primer.